possibilities/meteor-forms/README.md

 Auto focus (default) and manual focus

-Use form errorsMessage and successMessage but fall back to validation messages if possible.
-Also need fallback if neither exist

-CSRF protection

 `method` key should allow a string or function with string denoting a `Meteor.method`

 Need a reset action, should clear the form and emit a 'reset' event